What Is Breadcrumbing? Behavior, Signs, and More

 Prioritizing mental health

 Maintaining good mental health could be equally important.
-It may be a good idea to seek professional help if you find that breadcrumbing is affecting your emotional well-being.
+It may be a good idea to seek professional help if you find that breadcrumbing is affecting your emotional well-being, self-respect, or self-esteem.
 Remember, there's no shame in reaching out for support.
 Also, you don’t have to wait until your concerns become serious to get support.
 If you sense that something may be off in your communication with someone, you might consider discussing your concerns with a therapist who has experience identifying breadcrumbing and other types of harmful communication.

 How to handle being breadcrumbed